VII-77/Levqor-9.0/replit.md

 ## Overview

 Levqor X is a comprehensive data backup and retention management platform with Done-For-You (DFY) service tiers.
 The project consists of a Python Flask backend API, a Next.js frontend, PostgreSQL database, and Stripe billing integration.
-Currently configured for development with TEST mode Stripe credentials, ready for production deployment.
+Currently configured for production with LIVE Stripe credentials and automatic Vercel deployments.

 ## User Preferences